Tannerguo/tannerguo.github.io/_portfolio/portfolio-91.md

 ## Project Overview

+Diagnosed and repaired a Fisher & Paykel refrigerator and washing machine, applying root-cause analysis and mechanical troubleshooting to extend product life and restore functionality.
 This project involved troubleshooting a **Fisher & Paykel Smartwash Pride washing machine** after its PCB burnt out.
 Previously, the out-of-balance sensor had been replaced, so further diagnostics were required to restore functionality.

 ## Process